bio-ontology-research-group/aberowl-meta/README.md

 Redis is an in-memory database that persists on disk, and allows for fast ontoloy indexing.

-Follow these simple steps below to compile Redis from source.
+You can either install this using your package manager, or follow these simple steps below to compile Redis from source.

 ```bash
 wget http://download.redis.io/redis-stable.tar.gz